 Wills: Flexible Life Interest Trusts: ideal for most couples.

-According to our specialist solicitor (who used to be a tax barrister), Flexible Life Interest Trusts in Wills are potentially useful for many families, but exceptionally useful in two particular areas:
+According to a specialist solicitor (who used to be a tax barrister), Flexible Life Interest Trusts in Wills are potentially useful for many families, but exceptionally useful in two particular areas:

 1) Where there are real assets including perhaps property to be protected to help future generations.
 Most homes are substantial assets these days and justify consideration of Flexible Life Interest Trust Wills.
 They are more complex to set up, and need professional advice after a death.
 But that pales into insignificance compared to the potential benefits.